lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * Meta tags used to improve the SEO of the website.
 * link use to import external CSS file.
 * use script to import external JS files.
+###### Tutorial 5
+* Emmet helps in writing fast HTML code.
+* H1 to H6 are 6 heading tags (Descending Order).
+* Use the toggle word-wrap feature to do word wrap.
+* Strong tag is used to bold any character/word.
+* em tag is used to emphasize any character/word.
+* HTML ignores all extra spaces.
+* Use br tag for a line break.
+* HR tag use to create a horizontal rule.
+> ctrl+enter to jump into new line.<br>
+> lorem23 for dummy text with 23 words<br>